-I still can’t – and I have a Japanese wife and family and have been exploring Japan since 2000.
+I still can't, and I have a Japanese wife and have been exploring Japan since 2000.
 (I know, shameful.)

-Whilst having a Japanese partner is an invaluable asset and advantage, it may not be convenient for you to marry a Japanese person right now.
-No matter, being unable to speak the language will not be the barrier you might think.
+Whilst having a Japanese partner is an invaluable asset and an advantage, it may not be convenient for you to marry a Japanese person right now.
+No matter, being unable to speak the language may not quite be the barrier you might think it is.

-The Japanese tourist authorities are acutely aware of the perception that their language can be a major turn-off in deciding to visit their lovely country.
-Don’t let it be a reason to stop you.
-Major tourist offices will certainly have English (often multi-lingual) speaking staff and literature.
+Japanese tourism authorities are acutely aware of the perception that their language can be a reason some people decide not to visit their lovely country.
+Don't let it be a reason to stop you.
+Major tourist offices will have English (often multi-lingual) speaking staff and literature.

-Big department stores and chain brands will at least have store guides in English.
-Even some small restaurants in cities and bigger towns will have English menus.
+Big department stores and chain brands will at least have basic department and floor guides in English.
+Even some small restaurants in cities and bigger towns will have menus in English.

 Using public transport to get around Japan is the best practical option for most first-time visitors.
 All major train lines and roads and even some buses have signs and announcements in English in addition to the native Japanese.

-Admittedly, I encourage you to go off the well-beaten tourist trail where English language support will be either more sparse or non-existent.
+Admittedly, I encourage you to go off the beaten path where English language support will be either more sparse or even non-existent.

 But do not underestimate either the helpfulness of random Japanese people you will meet on your travels.

-Asking and answering these 4 simple questions will enable you (and those you are travelling with) to identify the main elements of your trip and to plan accordingly.
-It will help minimise any hassle once you’re there and help ensure you have the best possible time once you are there.
+Asking and answering these 4 simple questions will enable you (and anyone you are travelling with) to identify the main elements of your trip and to plan accordingly.
+It will minimise any hassle once you're there, and help ensure you have the best possible time once you are here.

-These are just my suggested 4 questions to begin how you plan a trip to Japan.
+These are my suggested 4 questions to approach how to plan a trip to Japan.

 Please share your thoughts, feedback and questions by leaving a comment below...